Grounding conservation and development in community rights

-Ground Truth Advisory is a specialist social safeguards practice.
+Ground Truth Advisory is a specialist social safeguards practice based in Bangkok, with embedded field networks across Thailand and Southeast Asia.
 We bring field-tested, community-centered methods to conservation organizations, protected area programs, donor-funded projects, and nature finance developers navigating IFC Performance Standards, World Bank ESF, Green Climate Fund ESP, Verra SD VISta, and Biodiversity Credit Alliance safeguard requirements.

-Conservation works when communities have a real voice in decisions that affect their land and livelihoods.
+Conservation and development work when the communities and households who bear the costs have a real voice in decisions about their land and livelihoods.

 Community-first scoping